sandia-proj/SETGen/help/MANUAL.md

    The currently supported tasks are:
    - 1. Write to a PPTX presentation file
    - 2. Write to a text document file at human speed i.e. 25-40 words per min
-   - 3. Writing to a word DOCX document at human speed i.e. 25-40 words per min
+   - 3. Write to a word DOCX document at human speed i.e. 25-40 words per min
    - 4. Creating a PPTX presentation file
    - 5. Creating a text document file
    - 6. Creating a word DOCX document